llaville/box-manifest/examples/README.md

 - search for the first manifest available in a priority files list
 - show a specific version

-Create, for example this custom stub :
+Create, for example this custom stub, either manually or with the `bin/box-stub` command.

 ```php
 <?php